ethonline25-lemo/lemo-fastapi/README.md

 # LEMO Backend

-LEMO is a backend service built using FastAPI, providing endpoints for session management, authentication, chat messaging, and advanced product and page context recommendations using modern machine learning models.
+This Repo is backend service built using FastAPI, providing endpoints for session management, authentication, chat messaging, and advanced product and page context recommendations using modern machine learning models.

 ---